mspnp/iaas-landing-zone-baseline/03-subscription-vending-request.md

      - Windows virtual machines
      - Azure Application Gateway (with WAF)
    - Solution uses Private Link: **Yes**
-     - TODO-CK
-   - Mission-critical: **No**
-   - Latency-senstive: **No**
+     - Azure Storage
-   - High SNAT port usage on egress: **No**
-   - Fully predictable public IP for egress: **No**
-   - AAD Security group for virtual machine access: **TODO-CK**
+     - Azure Key Vault
-   - ... plenty more such as both user and service principal auth needs, etc.
+   - … plenty more such as: environment, latency sensitivity, user and service principal auth needs, etc.

+   **To be clear, there was NO ACTION for you to perform here.**

 ### Next step

-Now you'll switch back to playing the role of a Platform team member, and will create your workload's landing zone subscription (represented as a resource group in this walkthrough).
+Now you'll switch back to playing the role of a Platform team member, and will create your workload's landing zone subscription, which in this deployment guide is simply represented as a resource group.

 :arrow_forward: [Deploy your mock application landing zone subscription](./04-subscription-vending-execute.md)